 Report by the Executive Director of Adults and Health.

-The Chairman of the Health and Adults Social Care Scrutiny Committee will be invited to speak for up to three minutes to provide views on the Shaw Healthcare Day Services Review decision report.
+The Chairman of the Health and Adult Social Care Scrutiny Committee and each of the main Minority Group Leaders will be invited to speak for up to three minutes on the Adult Social Care Strategy (2022-2025).

-The Cabinet will then discuss the report and any proposals prior to taking any decision.
+The Cabinet will then discuss the report prior to taking any decision.